hubgit/vege-table/README.md

 Now you can add some seeds and some leaves to create your table.

-To publish a table, export the data and description files and move them (as `data.json` and `description.json`) into the same folder as `index.html`.
-Then simply remove the `db` attribute from the `vege-table` element, and it will load everything from the exported files instead of the database.

 ## Important notes

 There are several important things to bear in mind: